 Nothing ruins a night out drinking quite like that thumping headache that will never go away.
 The kind that relentlessly pulsates and intensifies whenever you move your head, let alone try to dance!

-This particular Asian glow / Asian flush headache is the direct result of an exposure to a toxin from the metabolism of alcohol called acetaldehyde and is usually accompanied by a host of other symptoms like a red face, elevated heart beat, and wheezy breathing.
+This particular Asian glow / Asian flush headache is the direct result of an exposure to a toxin from the metabolism of alcohol called acetaldehyde and is usually accompanied by a host of other symptoms like a red face, elevated heart beat and restricted breathing.

 Yep, we really did luck out on that one.
 It's precisely in these moments that we want to be feeling clear, composed and in good spirits - not feeling like our heads are on the brink of implosion.

 If you're nodding your head because you know what we're talking about then keep reading.
-We've come up with a list of tried and tested ways to stop a headache from alcohol so that you can better enjoy those good times in life.
+We've come up with a list of tried and tested ways to stop a headache from alcohol so that you can better enjoy those good times in life without feeling uncomfortable.

 Ok, let's get this started: